ElcoLuijendijk/beo/readme.md

 These modules are available as standalone packages.
 For mac and windows an easy way to get a working version of python and these modules is to install a full Python environemnt like Anaconda (https://www.anaconda.com/), Enthought Canopy (https://www.enthought.com/products/canopy) or pythonxy (https://code.google.com/p/pythonxy/wiki/Welcome).

+Note that Beo includes an option to calculate apatite (U-Th)/He ages using the RDAAM model (Flowers et al. 2009, Geochimica et Cosmochimica Acta 73(8)).
+The implementation of the RDAAM model uses a piece of Fortran code to speed up the model.
+To enable the RDAAM model you first need to compile the Fortran code using f2py, which is normally inlcuded with Numpy (https://docs.scipy.org/doc/numpy/f2py/).
+To do so, navigate to the subdirectory lib and run the following command:

+``f2py -c calculate_reduced_AFT_lengths.f90 -m calculate_reduced_AFT_lengths``

+If all goes well there should now be a file called ``calculate_reduced_AFT_lengths.so`` in the subdirectory lib, which will be used by Beo to calculate radiation damage and the diffusivity of helium in apatites.
+Currently new updates are planned to convert the fortran code to python, which will remove this requirement.

 Beo was tested on Ubuntu 14.04 and 16.04